sagemath/trac_to_gh/Issue 3076.md

 # Issue 3076: spkg-debian in extcode spkg not executable

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3076

 Original creator: tabbott